ronin-rb/ronin-masscan/man/ronin-masscan.1.md

 *import*
 : Imports a masscan scan file into ronin-db.

+*new*
+: Generates a new masscan Ruby script.

 *scan*
 : Runs masscan and outputs data as JSON or CSV or imports into the database.